Growing West Australian Native Annuals

 The best sowing time in temperate Australia is Autumn to early Winter when the weather has cooled down.
 In a garden situation many can also be sown later in winter or even early spring, however, the flowering season is usually shorter.

-If you have had success in growing other plants from seed then we probably can't tell you much, other than to pay close attention to sowing depth.
+If you have had success in growing other plants from seed then we probably can't tell you much, other than to pay close attention to sowing depth and slugs and snails.
 If, on the other hand you have not grown from seed before - read on.

 Prepare the ground by removing any weeds, coarse mulch or other debris.